Big-Cats/server/README.md

 ## TODO

-* record lifetime and recent maxes per lift per user (use this to calculate weights)
+* record lifetime and recent maxes per lift per user (use this to calculate weights when going from program -> new logs)
 * document the API
   * show what a particular method will expect in the body for posts